 HABC will maintain in a confidential manner, any information that the resident or participant submits in requesting an emergency transfer/move voucher, and information about the emergency transfer/move voucher, unless; (1) the resident or participant gives HABC written permission to release the information on a time limited basis; or (2) disclosure of the information is required by law or required for use in an eviction proceeding or hearing regarding termination of assistance from the covered program.
 This includes keeping confidential the new location of the dwelling unit of the resident or participant, if one is provided, from the person(s) that committed an act(s) of domestic violence, dating violence, sexual assault, or stalking against the resident or participant.
-The Notice of Occupancy Rights under the Violence Against Women Act for All Participants) provides additional information about HABC's responsibility to maintain the confidentiality of information related to incidents of domestic violence, dating violence, sexual assault, or stalking.
+The Notice of Occupancy Rights under the Violence Against Women Act for All Residents (and the Notice of Occupancy Rights Under the Violence Against Women Act for All Participants) provides additional information about HABC's responsibility to maintain the confidentiality of information related to incidents of domestic violence, dating violence, sexual assault, or stalking.